 Cedar and cypress will turn a pleasing gray over time if left natural, although you can stain them as well for a different color and for added protection.

-Cedar, in particular, has that awesome pleasant scent that everybody seems to love.
-It also has some insect-resistance.
+Cedar, in particular, has that awesome, pleasant scent that everybody seems to love.
+It also has some insect resistance.

 Cypress performs well in applications where it doesn’t touch the ground—so it can be just right for a porch swing project.

-Teak can be an expensive wood, but might be worth the cost because of its natural water-resistant oils, along with the fact that it continues to darken to an attractive brown over time.
+Teak can be an expensive wood, but it might be worth the cost because of its natural water-resistant oils, along with the fact that it continues to darken to an attractive brown over time.

 If cost is a factor, or you’d just like to keep things simple, you can always opt for pressure-treated pine, leaving the wood natural or painted/stained.
 Treated pine has a very long lifespan, even in an outdoor setting.
 A swing in the fairly protected environment of your porch may last even longer.